Heartwood formed in Greenville,

 I hope this e-mail finds you well.
 I was playing Heartwood's Nothin' Fancy album (yes, on vinyl) for my girlfriend the other night, and she asked, "Where did you find this?
 It's really good."
 I could only agree.

-I have started a music blog (www.classicrockmusicblog.com), where I will be offering reviews, interviews, and general stories about undiscovered records, music news and the like.
+www.classicrockmusicblog.com), where I will be offering reviews, interviews, and general stories about undiscovered records, music news and the like.
 My focus will continue to be classic and new rock.

 Best,